Manastelavane2002/checkru/docs/CONTRIBUTING.md

 If the base branch is still an open MR when you're done with your work, you may open a MR against that branch.
 When the base branch is merged, update the base branch of your MR to `develop`. **Do not** merge your MR into a branch other than `develop`.

-## Submitting PRs
+## Submitting MRs

-- Prefer small PRs to make code easier to review and get merged
+- Prefer small MRs to make code easier to review and get merged
-- Use **human readable** titles on PRs, including Gitlab tickets numbers:
+- Use **human readable** titles on MRs, including Gitlab tickets numbers:

 ```
 12: Setup readme file